CentaurusInfra/arktos/README.md

 ### More Features

-There are more features under development, such as cloud-edge scheduling, in-place vertical scaling, etc. Check out [the project introduction](https://docs.google.com/presentation/d/1PG1m27MYRh4kuq654W9HvdoZ5QDX9tWxoCMCfeOZUrE/edit#slide=id.g8a27d34398_8_0) for more information.
+There are more features under development, such as cloud-edge scheduling, in-place vertical scaling, etc. Check out [our releases ](https://github.com/CentaurusInfra/arktos/releases) for more information.

 ## Build Arktos